eerotal/LibreSignage/README.rst

 3. Run ``git clone https://github.com/eerotal/LibreSignage.git``.
    The repository will be cloned into the directory *LibreSignage/*.
 4. Run ``cd LibreSignage`` to move into the LibreSignage repository.
-5. Install dependencies from NPM by running ``npm install``. *This command will probably print a warning about an incompatible package.
-That's normal and doesn't affect the build in any way.*
-6. Run ``make configure TARGET=apache2-debian``.
-This script asks you to enter the following configuration values:
+5. Run ``make configure TARGET=apache2-debian``.
+This target installs any needed *composer* and *npm* dependencies first and then prompts you for some configuration values:

    * Install directory (default: /var/www)